Relative Error of Scaled Poisson Approximation via Stein's Method: Introduction

-This also requires us to obtain new estimates on the solution to Stein's equation, and new error bounds relative to the tail of a Poisson distribution, which form the most technical part of the paper.
-Some of these results are of combinatorial nature, will have more broad implications, and should be of independent interests.
+which provides a more suitable framework for studying the approximation.
+This requires us to obtain new solutions to this Stein's equation and study the quantitative properties of the solution, which form the most technical part of the paper.
+These properties allow us to apply Stein's method and derive bound on the relative error of scaled Poisson approximation.

-By applying Stein's method on a lattice, we derive moderate deviations bounds on the relative errors of scaled Poisson approximation to the sum of a sequence locally dependent Bernoulli r.v.s and to the weighted sum of independent Poisson r.v.s.
-The moderate deviations results in general, as pointed out in \cite{liming1995}, characterize the asymptotic behavior of a partial sum in a scaled set when the scaling factor is between those of the large deviations and central limit theorem.
-Equivalently, it can be stated as a polynomial bound of the relative error of the tail approximation to the partial sum by a known distribution, e.g. normal distribution, with the variable being confined to certain range.
-For example, the classic result of Petrov \cite{brown2012sums} states that, there exist constants $C$, and $a_0$, such that,

-for $0\le x\le a_0n^{1/6}$ with $X_i$ being independent and identically distributed random variables with zero mean and unit variance.
-Here $\Phi(x)$ is the cumulative density function of the standard normal distribution.
-It can be understood that for each fixed $n$, the deviation of the tail of $W_n$ from the normal distribution can be controlled by a polynomial for a range of $x$, and this range will grows to infinity as $n$ grows.
-Our results provide precisely the similar estimations for weighted Poisson summations.